 Community Service Officer

-The Community Service Officer is a civilian, non-sworn position of the Menasha Police Department geared towards aspiring Police Officers enrolled ina Criminal Justice or othe college program.
+The Community Service Officer is a civilian, non-sworn position of the Menasha Police Department geared towards aspiring Police Officers enrolled in a Criminal Justice or other college program.
 Employees are responsible for traffic direction, assisting motorists, animal complaints, enforcement of minor ordinance violations, parking patrol, park surveillance, funeral escorts and assisting department officers and police support staff.
 As a representative of the City of Menasha, the Community Service Officer is governed by high moral and legal standards.
 The philosophy requires dedication to the public service for the common good of all citizens.
-Starting pay is $10.00/hr, increasing to $10.50/hr after six months.
+The position pays $11.50/hr and increases to $12.50/hr when working special events.

 - Must be at least 18 years of age.